h-yung/tweet-getter-analyzer/README.md

 ## Run

-Not yet deployed, so you will need environment variables by setting up a project and app on the Twitter Developer Platform.
-Ultimately, you need a **bearer token** to pass for authorization.
+Not yet deployed, so you will need to set up a project and app on the Twitter Developer Platform and add a **bearer token** as an environment variable for authorization.

 Start the server in one terminal: